 From The Bothy, and from the patio area and private garden, you can enjoy truly magnificent views over Cromarty Firth and the Sutors, with the mountains of Sutherland stretching away to the North and the Aberdeenshire coast to the East.

-Just down the hill from Cromarty Mains, the historic town of Cromarty provides a mix of architecture, gardens and narrow streets (known as vennels), as well as a bakery, village store, cheese shop, antique shop, restaurants, tea-rooms, churches, museums, a pottery, galleries, gift shops, a library, pubs and hotel.
+Just down the hill from Cromarty Mains, the historic town of Cromarty provides a mix of architecture, gardens and narrow streets (known as vennels), as well as a bakery, village store, cheese shop, antique shop, restaurants, coffee shops, churches, museums, a pottery, galleries, gift shops, a library, pubs and a hotel.

 The town also benefits from a lively cultural life, hosting an annual Film Festival, a Crime and Thrillers weekend and a variety of musical and art events.